web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/rem.md

 }
 ```

-By default, builder converts all CSS properties from px to rem.
+By default, Rsbuild converts all CSS properties from px to rem.
 If you want to convert only the `font-size` property, you can setting pxtorem.propList is `['font-size']`.

 ```ts
 export default {